MicrosoftDocs/dynamics-365-project-operations/articles/procurement/vendor-invoicing-concept-and-creation.md

 ### Customers use the full subcontracting experience

 The vendor invoice experience provides a way to verify time entries, material usage, and expense entries that reference subcontracted components, and match them with vendor invoice lines.
 This process can be used to verify the accuracy of the vendor invoice lines.
-After the verification process is completed and the vendor invoice is confirmed, the system reverses the actuals that were recorded by approved time, expense, and material usage logs, and then creates new cost actuals by using the vendor invoice lines.
+After the verification process is completed and the vendor invoice is confirmed, the system reverses the actuals that were recorded by approved time, expense, and material usage logs.
+It then creates new cost actuals by using the vendor invoice lines.

 ### Customers don't use the full subcontracting experience but want to have a unified view of costs on projects in Project Operations